LowisWano/full-stack-open-exercises/part7/bloglist-frontend-query/README.md

 - Styling
 - Toggling of create new blog form after a new blog is added
 - We could optionally setup a Layout.jsx component to place the navbar, notification, and other universal UI related components
+- Redirects to home page if unidentified route is placed in the url, optionally, we could also redirect it to a 'page not found' view